ganbuan/CyberNotebook/README.md

 E.g. sqlmap -u 'http://sqlmaptesting.thmsearch/cat=1' -D users -T thomas --dump

 ## SOC
-A <i>Security Operations Center (SOC)</i> is a specialised security facility that monitors an organisation's network and resources and identify suspicious activity.
+A *Security Operations Center (SOC)* is a specialised security facility that monitors an organisation's network and resources and identify suspicious activity.
 Their main focus is to keep detection and response robust

 Detection can be in relation to: vulnerabilities, unauthorised activity, policy violations, intrusions.
 Support often occurs in conjunction with incident response once an incident is detected.